Streampunk/beamengine/README.md

 }
 ```

+In implementation, the result of a job can indicate that it has generated a response to be returned immediately, or that the job determined that the it could not produce a response and other routes and rules should be applied.
+Rules are applied in the order that they appear.

 This rule catches any GET request starting `beams` and ending `.jpg` or `.jpeg` and sends the details to a job queue called `media_workers`.
 As `postRoute` is set to `false`, this match happens before processing relating to the content beam API.
 The reason for naming a queue is that different kinds workers may have access to different kinds of resources.
 Some contrived examples:

-* _media workers_: Workers that execute encoding or decoding operations that require significant amounts of CPU, possibly multi-core, and sufficiently large RAM.
+* _media workers_: Workers that execute encoding or decoding operations that require significant amounts of CPU, probably multi-threaded, and requiring sufficient amounts of RAM.
 * _file workers_: Workers that have access to a shared file system that is keeping a copy of some of the content items.
 * _lambda workers_: Workers that execute functions using serverless compute resource.
 * _accelerated workers_: Workers that execute part of a job on a GPU or another form of hardware-accelerated device.

 The function name is used by a worker to select a function to execute from the library of functions it has available locally.

-Rules for _post_route jobs_ include a status code or codes that must be matched in addition to the path pattern and method type.
+Rules for _post-route jobs_ include a status code or codes that must be matched in addition to the path pattern and method type.
 Here is an example of a rule that catches all data payload cache misses and attempts to retrieve the data from another source:

 ```json
 {